snowplow/snowbridge/docs/new_docs/reference/transformations.md

 end
 ```

-Returning a `PartitionKey` field is always optional, if returned it will set the partition key for the message.
+Returning a `PartitionKey` field is always optional, if returned it will set the destination's partition key for the message.

 ```js
 function main(input) {